zainmo11/Boolean-Quantum-Circuit-Simulation/README.md

 ### 1-Bit Comparator
 Implements a 1-bit comparator checking if A > B.

+### Parity Check
+Implements a 3-bit parity checker that determines if the number of 1s in the input is odd or even:
+- Output 0: Even number of 1s in input (even parity)
+- Output 1: Odd number of 1s in input (odd parity)

+### Majority Voting
+Implements a 3-input majority voter:
+- Output 1: If majority of inputs (2 or more) are 1
+- Output 0: If majority of inputs (2 or more) are 0

 ## Usage

 Each section of the notebook runs a simulation for all possible input combinations and displays: